Learning everything there is to know about cutting board care was a must for me!

 Like your mother’s apple pie recipe, it all comes down to choosing the best ingredients to create an incredible spoon butter recipe!
 We’ll look at the three main ingredients needed to make spoon butter and the best option for utensils and wood cutting board care below.

 Beeswax is a non-toxic, food-safe, natural wax produced by honey bees.
-It is a popular ingredient for cutting board care because beeswax has water-resistant traits that prevent drying and cracking.
+It is a popular ingredient for cutting board care because pure beeswax has water-resistant traits that prevent drying and cracking.
 Not to mention its hydrating ability to maintain a beautiful shine in wood.
-I prefer beeswax pellets over beeswax bars for creating DIY recipes.
-Pellets are easy to measure and melt more quickly than bars.
-You can find them in a small bag here or in a large bag here.
+I prefer beeswax pellets over beeswax bars for creating DIY recipes, because the pellets are easy to measure and melt more quickly than bars!

-Carnauba Wax is the hardest natural wax available, and it is not a product of bees like traditional beeswax, which makes it a great choice for vegans.
-Carnauba wax is derived from the leaves of palm trees native to Brazil.
-Locals call it Brazil wax and fans often refer to it as the “Queen of Waxes” prized for its multipurpose use.
-Carnauba wax is a key ingredient in dental floss, automobile wax, and vegan cosmetics such as lip balm and lipsticks.
-It can also be used for wood cutting board care, butcher blocks, and wood utensils.
+Carnauba Wax is a great choice for vegans.
+Derived from the leaves of palm trees native to Brazil, locals call it Brazil wax and fans often refer to it as the “Queen of Waxes” prized for its multipurpose use.
+Did you know carnauba wax is a key ingredient in dental floss, automobile wax, and vegan lip balm and lipsticks?
+Well, it can also be used for wood cutting board care, butcher blocks, and wood utensils.
 And like beeswax, it’s non-toxic and completely food safe.
-You can find carnauba wax flakes in a small bag here or in a larger amount here.

 What to Avoid: